We design, deliver and implement inventory policies that maximise service and minimise tied up cash

 Inventory management is very much a science.
 However, there are still many businesses that use rules of thumb to calculate inventory targets, such as holding a number of weeks average supply, or allowing arbitrary ‘just in case’ stock to be held.

 We have significant experience in inventory management, from forecasting demand and aligning the inventory policy through to stock location, handling and storage decisions.
-We can help clients understand the optimal level of inventory for their business, and how that inventory can be stored, retrieved and replenished in the most cost and service efficient manner.
-Areas where our inventory management consultants can support clients include:
+We help clients understand the optimal level of inventory for their business, and how that inventory can be stored, retrieved and replenished in the most cost and service efficient manner.

 Many businesses operate to what is known as a Reorder Point (ROP) inventory management technique.

 The ROP technique is most suited to operations where the demand for a product is perpetual (although demand levels may be uncertain) and the ROP methodology works to constantly minimise inventory whilst ensuring a targeted level of product availability.

 Inventory management is concerned with balancing inventory costs against product availability and service.
 However, the relationship between inventory cost and service is not binary – some products are more critical than others, and consequently those products may require higher product availability levels.

 To ensure that cash invested in inventory is assigned in proportion to a products importance, an ‘ABC analysis’ needs to be undertaken.
 Our inventory consultants are able to rapidly undertake an ABC classification, and design and implement a portfolio review process.
 The review and process will ensure that every product in the portfolio is accurately assessed against a range of criteria including margin, sales frequency, strategic fit and volume.